ukb-dt/ludwig/index.md

 For the NVIDIA x OpenAI 2025 partnership, this maps concretely:
 - **Energy (θ)**: Literal power intake (10 GW data centers, millions of GPUs drawing ~2.5-3 kW each, per partnership specs).
 This scales AI training/inference, but with high variance from grid constraints and blackouts.
-- **Value (h(t))**: Strategic outputs like AGI rehearsals, A/B model testing, and deliverables (e.g., OpenAI's \$13B projected 2025 revenue, boosted by NVIDIA's \$100B investment).
+- **Value (h(t))**: Strategic outputs like AGI rehearsals, A/B model testing, and deliverables (e.g., OpenAI's /$13B projected 2025 revenue, boosted by NVIDIA's /$100B investment).
 Covariance here is positive and strong: More energy mobilization correlates with higher-value AI strategies, but with risks like over-reliance on proprietary CUDA locking in costs.
 - Overall covariance: In this "Enterprise" scale, Cov(Energy, Value) ≈ +0.8 (heuristic; energy surges enable value branching, but variance from supply bottlenecks like TSMC could introduce noise).
 The partnership exemplifies the bridge: Diagonal compression (NVIDIA's chips as Σ) links market entropy (Data) to policy-ledgers (Meaning, e.g., antitrust scrutiny).

 Now, the multi-scale canon as matrices.
-I'll denote Σ_scale as sparse for efficiency (strong diagonals, decaying off-diagonals to reflect compression).
+I'll denote $Σ_{scale}$ as sparse for efficiency (strong diagonals, decaying off-diagonals to reflect compression).

 #### Pre-Plant Scale (Energy Baseline)
 Focus: Photons → Minerals.
 High entropy variance, covalent bonds as covariance.

-$Σ_Pre-Plant$ =
+$Σ_{Pre-Plant}$ =

 |          | Data (Photons) | Energy (Heat) | Signal (Bonds) | Value (Pathways) | Meaning (Deposits) |
 |----------|----------------|---------------|----------------|------------------|--------------------|